-&lt;sup>14 For sustainable funds, the average rank for capital structure was 4.41.
-This is not statistically significant from the 4.49 for ES performance, but the differences between ES performance and all other responses is statistically significant at the 1% level.
+&lt;sup>15 For sustainable funds, the average rank for capital structure was 4.41.
+This is not significantly different from the 4.49 for ES performance, but the differences between ES performance and all other responses are significant at the 1% level.